alat-rights/alana.computer/docs/about.markdown

 My goal is to make the future awesome.

 I currently do AI safety research.

-Check out some of my work in the [projects tab](/projects).
+Check out [alana-utils](https://utils.alana.computer/), an opionated Python library for LLM-heavy workflows.